oneeve8/kobble-data/content/Tutorial2.md

 There is a small charge for a private GitHub account.
 A private account keeps all your information private unless you permit others to access your information.

-The sharing feature in Kobble is activated when you have either aGitHub account.
+The sharing feature in Kobble is activated when you have either a private or public GitHub account.

 So if you plan on sharing your information, you will need to create an account.